-The Engineering Institute of Technology (EIT), in conjunction with IDC Technologies are running monthly live and interactive instructor-led sessions in various engineering disciplines that will give you the opportunity to ask questions and expand your knowledge.
+The Engineering Institute of Technology (EIT), in conjunction with IDC Technologies are running complimentary, live and interactive instructor-led sessions in various engineering disciplines that will give you the opportunity to ask questions and expand your knowledge.

-Each month, we offer a range of webinar topics that you may register for.
+Every fortnight, we offer a range of webinar topics that you may register for.
 The different session types include:

 If you would like to be notified of upcoming webinar topics, please sign up for our monthly Engineering Newsletter here: www.eit.edu.au

-2014 Course Schedule
+2015 LIVE Course Schedule